Tag: hear

 1) When was the last time (outside of your comfortable group) you shared about Jesus?
 How about ?

-3) How can you and the church be the Christian voice to the world, rather than a political follower?
+3) How can you and the church be the Christian to the world, rather than a political follower?